DigitalHammer/Scarlet/README.md

   - All web servers are placed inside the same availability set and within the same Azure region
   - Only one DVWA server is necessary for generating logs, others are for redundancy
 - (1) ELK server - Provides monitoring of web servers
-    - hosted in a separate virtual network and Azure region than JumpBox and DVWA servers
+    - Hosted in a separate virtual network and Azure region than the JumpBox and DVWA servers

   | Name     | Function | IP | OS | Azure Size (minimum) |
   |----------|----------|------------|------------------|------------------|